During the first two weeks of April, 2005, an Explorers Club

 spirits, a common theme among indigenous tribes of the Amazon.

-Films and additional photos of this journey to the Matis, Mayoruna, Marubo, and Ticuna Indians are
+Documentary films and additional photos of this journey to the Matis, Mayoruna, Marubo, and Ticuna Indians are

-preserving their culture, please email
+preserving their cultures, please email

 editor@amazon-indians.org.